-Give praise to the LORD, proclaim his name; make known among the nations what he has done.
-Sing to him, sing praise to him; tell of all his wonderful acts.
-Glory in his holy name: let the hearts of those who seek the LORD rejoice.
-Look to the LORD and his strength; seek his face always.
+Give praise to the Lord, proclaim his name; make known among the nations what he has done.
+Sing to him, sing praise to him: tell of all his wonderful acts.
+Glory in his holy name: let the hearts of those who seek the Lord rejoice.
+Look to the Lord and his strength: seek his face always.
 Remember the wonders he has done. his miracles, and the judgments he pronounced, you his servants, the descendants of Abraham. his chosen ones, the children of Jacob.

-He is the LORD our God: his judgments are in all the earth.
+He is the Lord our God; his judgments are in all the earth.

-A Reading from the Katha Upanishad The creator made the senses outwardgoing: they go to the world of matter outside, not to the Spirit within.
-But sages who seek immortality looked within themselves and find their own Soul.
+A Reading from the Katha Upanishad

+The creator made the senses outwardgoing: they go to the world of matter outside, not to the Spirit within.
+But sages who seek immortality look within themselves and find their own Souls.